Are VPNs Still Safe to Use in 2026?

 A legitimate, audited VPN should not steal your data.
 However, dishonest providers may log and monetize your activity or even inject tracking.
 Always review independent audit reports and avoid unverified services.

-Free VPNs are risky; they may log data, inject ads, or have weak security.
+Free VPNs can be risky; they may log data, inject ads, or have weak security.
 Paid, reputable VPNs are usually safer.

 Yes, because traffic is routed through a VPN server and encrypted.
 However, the speed reduction isn’t noticeable if your baseline connection is fast.